 Journey into the past with The Children’s Museum of Indianapolis!

-Join us for three days of exploration in Northern Wyoming and dig into the past with The Children’s Museum of Indianapolis.
-Participants will visit the museum’s active dig site in Northern Wyoming, meet our Extraordinary Scientists-in-Residence, walk in the footsteps of dinosaurs, explore the differences between archaeology and paleontology, and discover the history of the Wild, Wild West.
+Join us for three days of exploration in northern Wyoming and journey into the past with The Children’s Museum of Indianapolis.
+Participants will visit the museum’s active dig site in northern Wyoming, meet our paleontologists, walk in the footsteps of dinosaurs, explore the differences between archaeology and paleontology, and discover the history of the wild, wild west.

 Visit The Children's Museum's active paleontology dig site and learn how fossils are discovered and excavated.
-Meet our Extraordinary Scientists in Residence, Dr. Phil Manning and Dr. Victoria Egerton.
-Then, walk in the footsteps of giants as you visit The Red Gulch Dinosaur Tracksite.
+Then walk in the footsteps of giants as you visit the Red Gulch Dinosaur Tracksite.

-View and learn about petroglyphs and pictographs at Medicine Lodge Archaeological Site, one of Wyoming's premier archaeological sites.
-Explore the differences between archaeology and paleontology with avisit to the Washakie Cultural Center and Museum.
+View and learn about petroglyphs and pictographs at Wyoming's premier archaeological sites.
+Explore the differnce between archaeology and paleontology with avisit to the Washakie Cultural Center and Museum.